Quick Start Guide

 • You need to be running macOS or Linux.
 If using Windows you will need WSL (Windows subsystem for Linux).
 The Educates command line tool has primarily been tested on macOS.

 • You need to have a working docker environment.
-The Educates command line tool has primarily been tested with Docker Desktop on macOS.
+The Educates command line tool has primarily been tested with Docker Desktop but you can use Colima if you are running on macOS.

 • You need to have sufficient memory and disk resources allocated to the docker environment to run Kubernetes, Educates etc.